-Toronto Hydro-Electric System Limited

-EB-2023-0195

-Exhibit 4

-Tab 1

-Schedule 1

-UPDATED: December 1, 2023

-Page 50 of 55
+Toronto Hydro-Electric System Limited EB-2023-0195 Exhibit 4 Tab 1 Schedule 1 UPDATED: December 1, 2023 Page 50 of 55

-- framework, in combination with the OEB's minimum inspection requirements, and continuous monitoring and assessment of asset performance to maintain equipment in good working order throughout its expected serviceable life, and where possible, to increase the useful life for enhanced value.
-This includes conducting inspections and maintenance tasks on a fixed (or variable) cycle as necessary, as well as completing corrective work to address asset deficiencies and risks that jeopardize system safety and reliability.
-The Corrective Maintenance program, in particular requires significant investments to address a number of incremental drivers: 43 - Corrective Work Requests: Toronto Hydro uses a prioritization framework that classifies asset deficiencies into four categories, depending upon the urgency/severity of the deficiency.
+Corrective Work Requests: Toronto Hydro uses a prioritization framework that classifies asset deficiencies into four categories, depending upon the urgency/severity of the deficiency.
 Since 2019, the utility observed a rise in the volume of corrective work in the "P3" category requiring resolution within 180 days due to the proportion of assets exhibiting deteriorating conditions and exceeding their expected lives.
-These asset deficiencies elevate the risk of failure and must be managed to keep the system safe and reliable for customers. - Electrical Safety Authority ("ESA") Requirements: Toronto Hydro plans its maintenance programs with a view to achieving and maintaining compliance with electrical distribution safety requirements under Ontario Regulation 22/04, in accordance with directives and guidelines issued by the ESA from time to time.
-This includes work such as the disconnection and grounding of unused lines, and responding to ESA directives and flash notices identifying hazards and risks that must be addressed.
-A recent example of such ESA-directed work is "Delta to Wye" conversions based on a 2018 flash notice to distributors and which is expected to continue driving work volumes into the 2025-2029 rate period.
+These asset deficiencies elevate the risk of failure and must be managed to keep the system safe and reliable for customers.

+Electrical Safety Authority ("ESA") Requirements: Toronto Hydro plans its 16 maintenance programs with a view to achieving and maintaining compliance with 17 electrical distribution safety requirements under Ontario Regulation 22/04, in 18 accordance with directives and guidelines issued by the ESA from time to time.
+19 This includes work such as the disconnection and grounding of unused lines, and 20 responding to ESA directives and flash notices identifying hazards and risks that 21 must be addressed.
+A recent example of such ESA-directed work is "Delta to Wye" 22 conversions based on a 2018 flash notice to distributors and which is expected to 23 continue driving work volumes into the 2025-2029 rate period.
+24